 This clause is different than the escalation addendum that is used when competing offers are on a property.
 This builders escalation clause can escalate your price after you are under contract.

 Here is an example builder’s escalation clause released by the National Association of Home Builders.

-Although 2020 was a catalyst, the trend of these clauses continued.
+Although Covid-19 and the aftermath was a catalyst, the trend of these clauses has continued.
 Builders want protection from a similar unforeseen event that has an quick and large effect on material costs.

-What the material escalation clause says is essentially this: you will cover a portion (or all) of the increase of cost of building materials that occurs between the execution of the contract and the ordering of any relevant material.
+What the material escalation clause says is essentially this: you will cover a portion (or all) of the increase of cost of building materials that may occur between the execution of the contract and the ordering and/or payment of any relevant material.